Skip to content

 Added in version 3.3.1

-DataFlux Func includes a built-in thread pool feature DFF.THREAD, which users can directly use with the system automatically managing the opening and closing of the thread pool.
+DataFlux Func has a built-in thread pool feature DFF.THREAD, which users can directly use, and the system will automatically manage the opening and closing of the thread pool.

-For some IO-intensive processes (such as numerous HTTP requests), you can use the thread pool to improve processing efficiency.
+For IO-intensive processing (such as a large number of HTTP requests), the thread pool can be used to improve processing efficiency.

 DFF.THREAD.set_pool_size(...)